waii-ai/waii-cli/doc/docs/waii-cli-reference.md

 #### Parameters

+[
+  {
+    "name": "organizationId",
+    "type": "string",
-organizationId - The unique ID of the organization to be updated.
+    "description": "The unique ID of the organization to be updated."
+  }
+]

 #### Options

+{
+  "name": {
+    "type": "string",
-- `--name`: The display name of the organization.
+    "description": "The display name of the organization."
+  },
+  "variables": {
+    "type": "string",
-- `--variables`: A JSON string representing key-value pairs of organization variables.
+    "description": "A JSON string representing key-value pairs of organization variables."
+  }
+}

 ---